 Policy the 2nd: Gather Together.

 Gather with like-minded people for collective activities, (reading, art, hobbies, charities, Learner, whatever).
 Act in concert over issues of mutual concern or celebration.
 Find new recruits and form different groups for different purposes.
 Plug into computer networks and databases.
 Attend the house of worship of your choice and let it reflect your spirit.
 Contact Learner peers across the planet.
-Dispel the pervasive sense of alienation that allows weapon mentality to thrive.
+Shake off the pervasive sense of alienation that allows weapon mentality to thrive.

 Policy the 3rd: Become Political.

 (The first part of this Policy is not yet for me, only for passionate enthusiasts.
 Recall that one must exhaust the initial task first before moving on to the next one).